A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Structural patterns

 \pattern{Heavy-tailed degree distributions.} The degree distributions (see \bgref{background:degree_size_distribution}) of real-world hypergraphs commonly exhibit heavy-tailed distributions~\citep{kook2020evolution}, mostly power-law distributions (see \bgref{background:heave_tailed_dist}). {This indicates that a small number of nodes are involved in an exceptionally large number of group interactions, while the majority of nodes are involved in only a few interactions.} Similar patterns have been observed on pairwise graphs, \footnote{Pairwise graphs with (asymptotic) power-law degree distributions are called \textit{scale-free} graphs~\citep{barabasi2003scale}.} and they are (partially) explained by ``the rich get richer''~\citep{faloutsos1999power}, which suggests a temporal process where the nodes with higher degrees are likely to increase their degrees more rapidly as time goes by.
 The small number of high-degree nodes are called \textit{hubs}~\citep{barabasi2003scale}, and they play a significant role in many applications.

-\pattern{Heavy-tailed hypercoreness distributions.} For a node, its degree can be seen as a centrality measure of it, and so does its hypercoreness (see \msref{measure:hypercoreness}). \cite{bu2023hypercore} observed that in real-world hypergraphs, the hypercoreness of the nodes usually exhibits a heavy-tailed distribution (see \bgref{background:heave_tailed_dist}). {This implies highly dense subhypergraphs involving a small group of nodes, while most nodes do not belong to such subhypergraphs.} Coreness, the counterpart concept of hypercoreness in pairwise graphs, is also known to commonly exhibit a heavy-tailed distribution in real-world graphs~\citep{shin2016corescope}.
+\pattern{Heavy-tailed hypercoreness distributions.} For a node, its degree can be seen as a centrality measure of it, and so does its hypercoreness (see \msref{measure:hypercoreness}). \cite{bu2023hypercore} observed that in real-world hypergraphs, the hypercoreness of the nodes usually exhibits a heavy-tailed distribution (see \bgref{background:heave_tailed_dist}). {This implies highly dense subhypergraphs involving a small group of nodes, while most nodes do not belong to such subhypergraphs.} Coreness, the counterpart concept of hypercoreness in pairwise graphs, is also known to commonly exhibit a heavy-tailed distribution in real-world graphs~\citep{shin2016corescope}. {For many centrality scores (see \measureref{measure:centrality_scores}), although heavy-tailed distributions are not explicitly discussed, there often are nodes with significantly higher centrality values than the other ones~\citep{benson2019three,xie2023vital,hu2023identifying}.}

 \pattern{Core-periphery structures.} Many real-world hypergraphs have core-periphery structures, where we have \textit{core} nodes and \textit{periphery} nodes. {A large number of hyperedges is supposed to be formed among core nodes, while periphery nodes are not well-connected to each other (i.e., do not co-exist in many hyperedges) and are supposed to co-exist mainly in hyperedges where at least one core node is present~\citep{tudisco2022core, Papachristou2022CoreperipheryMF,amburg2021planted}.} Similar structures in pairwise graphs have also been studied~\citep{borgatti2000models}.